Back to Work

 Auto-Pay Enrollment Flow

-One production-ready servicing workflow within the broader credit module, demonstrating structured decision design, state management, and constrained scheduling logic.
-The sequence reflects a complete recurring payment path built on the same architectural foundation used across all servicing scenarios.
+A production ready servicing workflow within the credit module, demonstrating structured decision design, state management, and constrained scheduling logic.
+The flow represents a complete recurring payment path built on the same architectural foundation used across all servicing scenarios.

 Step 1 - Activation Nudge

-Account overview surfaces a recurring payment prompt within the primary status hierarchy.
-The placement preserves balance visibility and next-action clarity while introducing enrollment at a moment of decision.
+The account overview surfaces a recurring payment prompt within the primary status hierarchy.
+Placement preserves balance visibility and next-action clarity while introducing enrollment at a moment of decision rather than as a separate settings task.

 Step 2 - Recurring Amount Configuration